-Many people tend to get concerned when they hear that they need a root canal.
+Many people tend to get concerned when they hear that they need a root canal in Harris County.
 The fact of the matter is root

 are designed to save your natural teeth, not simply cause you discomfort.
 In fact, there are many misconceptions

-when it comes to this treatment, which is why we’ve included a brief FAQ section on the treatment below as
+when it comes to this treatment, which is why we’ve included a brief FAQ section on the procedure below as

 well as our informed answers.
 By the time you finish reading them, you should feel far more confident about your